The Bankrate promise

 Why should you get the Citi Simplicity?

-The Citi Simplicity is worth it for anyone looking to pay down debt, as it offers one of the longest zero-interest periods available on the market today — but not necessarily for those looking to fund a large upcoming purchase.
+The Citi Simplicity is worth it if you’re looking to pay down debt, as it offers one of the longest zero-interest periods available on the market today — but it’s not necessarily the best fit if you’re looking to fund a large upcoming purchase.

 - Minimal fees: The Simplicity doesn’t charge late fees, and there’s no penalty APR.
 However, you will have to pay foreign transaction fees and a balance transfer fee, as noted above.